GitAlasGo/Axelly_Downloader/README.md

 This script uses axel to download the files.

-The default path is /sdcard/download, so you need to grant termux-setup-storage or you can change this path in the "Alabanta_Downloader_Settings" file.
+The default path where files gets downloaded in is /sdcard/download.

+So you need to grant: termux-setup-storage, or you can change this path in the "Alabanta_Downloader_Settings" file.